31 july 2021

 Everything was taken care of.
 We were picked up at the airport and taken to our hotel.
 The day before was a sunrise tour of Uluru (very cold but coffee is provided) followed by a walk around the base of the rock and a visit to the information centre.
 The race registration on Friday afternoon was a breeze and the pasta party was truly beautiful.

 The morning of the race was such a positive atmosphere.
-The ability to rub shoulders with people from all over the world was great.
 The race itself is very tough.
 There is a lot of soft sand and the temperature gets up into the mid-twenties.
 However, this only serves to make the challenge more satisfying.
 The positivity of the people when you finish is mind blowing.
 I am not a very fast runner so I didn’t expect anyone there when I finished: boy was I wrong!
 I felt like a celebrity!
 Name over the loud speaker, some guy encouraging me in Norwegian, didgeridoos playing- truly uplifting.

 The Sounds of Silence dinner and star talk on the final night are moving.
 It is difficult to describe the experience- you just have to try it.